 - Complete set of coagulation labs (INR, PTT, fibrinogen, thromboelastography if available)

 - Initially, patients may be hypovolemic (e.g., due to diarrhea and poor oral intake).
 Titrated fluid resuscitation may be helpful initially, based on physical examination and history.
 It may be reasonable to allow patients to have a net positive fluid status over the first couple days in ICU.

-- After the first couple days in ICU, avoid fluid boluses (more on this here and here) & avoid maintenance fluid infusions (ANZICS guidelines).
-Follow fluid balance and target an even fluid status (or possibly diuresis for patients with evidence of volume overload).
+- After the first couple days in ICU, avoid fluid boluses (more on this here and here) & avoid maintenance fluid infusions.
+Follow fluid balance and generally target an even fluid status.

 - Consider using low-dose vasopressor as necessary to support MAP (rather than fluid).